ufs-community/land-DA_workflow/docs/source/BuildRunLandDA.rst

    +-----------+--------------------------------------------------+

 Users can either set the ``LANDDA_INPUTS`` environment variable to the location of their system's pre-staged data or use a soft link to the data.
 For example, on Hera, users may set:

-..
-COMMENT: Check whether we can user $EPICHOME at this point!

 .. code-block:: console